AmalAlappat/edubridge/Group projects/Readme.md

-Here interpreted movies data with diffrent apps such as python,r,sas,tableau,excel.
+⏺ interpreted movies data with diffrent apps such as python,r,sas,tableau,excel.

-Liner regresssion on canada's percapita income
+⏺ Liner regresssion on canada's percapita income

-eda on with hyndi data
+⏺ eda on with hyndi data